Ronnie Barnes (American football): Early life and education

 Ronnie Barnes was born on February 15, 1952, in North Carolina.
 He attended East Carolina University and graduated in 1975.
 He was an assistant athletic trainer for the football team in 1975 after his graduation.
 He later went to Michigan State University to get a master's degree.

 Professional career

 In 1976, Barnes became an athletic training intern for the New York Giants.
-He was promoted to a trainer in 1980 and to head athletic trainer in 1981.
+He was promoted to a full time athletic trainer in 1980 and to head athletic trainer in 1981.
 He won the National Professional Athletic Trainer of the Year award in 1983 and 1987.
 Barnes was named to the ECU Athletics Hall of Fame in 1990 and the National Athletics Trainers Association Hall of Fame in 1999.
 Barnes won Super Bowls XXI, XXV, XLII, and XLVI with the Giants.
 He was given a lifetime achievement award in 2019.
 He was inducted into the Giants Ring of Honor in 2022.
+From 2009 to 2022, when Barnes was Head Athletic Trainer and including his entire tenure as Senior Vice President of Medical Services, the NY Giants were the most injured team in the league according to USA Today, losing more players for more games than any other team in the NFL.